 Yvonne Orgill was appointed chief executive of the Bathroom Manufacturers Association (BMA) in 2006.
-Yvonne sits on many forums with the UK Government and the European Commission and regularly attending meetings to represent the UK bathroom industry.
-Yvonne is also the director of the Water Label.
+She sits on many forums with the UK Government and the European Commission and regularly attends meetings to represent the UK bathroom industry.
+Yvonne is also the new CEO of the Unified Water Label

 A lifetime in bathrooms